In this section you can see the options that are available for tenants in social housing, and those on low incomes, for home ownership.

 The right to buy (secure tenants only)

 You have the Right to Buy when you have spent at least five years as a public sector tenant although there are some exceptions to this.
-For further details, please see the Right to Buy guide from the Department of Communities and Local Government in our useful links area.
+For further details, please see the Right to Buy guide from the Department of Communities and Local Government.

 If you are eligible for the right to buy, you will be entitled to a discount based upon how long you have been a public sector tenant, and whether you are purchasing a house or a flat.